Henrietta Lacks: Diagnosis and treatment

-On January 29, 1951, Lacks went to Johns Hopkins, the only hospital in the area that treated black patients, because she felt a "knot" in her womb.
+On January 29, 1951, Lacks went to Johns Hopkins because she felt a "knot" in her womb.
 She had previously told her cousins about the "knot" and they assumed correctly that she was pregnant.
 But after giving birth to Joseph, Lacks had a severe hemorrhage.
-Her primary care doctor tested her for syphilis, which came back negative, and referred her back to Johns Hopkins.
+Her primary care doctor, William C. Wade, referred her back to Johns Hopkins.
 There, her doctor, Howard W. Jones, took a biopsy of a mass found on Lacks's cervix for laboratory testing.
 Soon after, Lacks was told that she had a malignant epidermoid carcinoma of the cervix.
 In 1970, physicians discovered that she had been misdiagnosed and actually had an adenocarcinoma.
 This was a common mistake at the time, and the treatment would not have differed.

 Lacks was treated with radium tube inserts as an inpatient and discharged a few days later with instructions to return for X-ray treatments as a follow-up.
 During her treatments, two samples were taken from Lacks's cervix without her permission or knowledge; one sample was of healthy tissue and the other was cancerous.
 These samples were given to George Otto Gey, a physician and cancer researcher at Johns Hopkins.
 The cells from the cancerous sample eventually became known as the HeLa immortal cell line, a commonly used cell line in contemporary biomedical research.

 Death and burial

 On August 8, 1951, Lacks, who was 31 years old, went to Johns Hopkins for a routine treatment session and asked to be admitted due to continued severe abdominal pain.
 She received blood transfusions and remained at the hospital until her death on October 4, 1951.
 A partial autopsy showed that the cancer had metastasized throughout her entire body.

-Lacks was buried in an unmarked grave in the family cemetery in a place called Lackstown in Halifax County, Virginia.
-Lackstown is the name that was given to the land in Clover, Virginia, that was originally owned by slave-owning members of the Lacks family in the antebellum South.

-Lacks's exact burial location is unknown, but the family believes that it is within a few feet of her mother's grave site, which for decades was the only one in the family to have been marked with a tombstone.
+Lacks was buried in an unmarked grave in the family cemetery, in a section of Clover, Virginia, called Lackstown.
+Lacks's exact burial location is unknown, but the family believes that it is within a few feet of her mother's gravesite, which for decades was the only one in the family to have been marked with a tombstone.
 In 2010, Roland Pattillo, a faculty member of the Morehouse School of Medicine who had worked with George Gey and knew the Lacks family, donated a headstone for Lacks.
 This prompted her family to raise money for a headstone for Elsie Lacks as well, which was dedicated on the same day.
 The book-shaped headstone of Henrietta Lacks contains an epitaph written by her grandchildren that reads: